Benjixx99/GameGeeks/README.md

 [Download](https://www.python.org/downloads/) Python and install it

-Create a virtual envirment
+Create a virtual environment
 ```
 virtualenv .
 ```

 Activate the virtual environment
 ```
 .\Scripts\activate
 ```

-Clone this project into your virtual envirment
+Clone this project into your virtual environment
 ```
 git clone https://github.com/Benjixx99/GameGeeks
 ```